CT7ABA/Hamradio-Bluetooth-Digimodes/README.md

 AT+CT05\r\n for 115200 Baud etc.... take a look at the BT401 manual for more information.

 Project still in progress, PCB allready tested.
+RV1 & RV2 still not the correct values, for the FT-817 both RV are bypassed

 ![BT401PCB](https://github.com/CT7ABA/Hamradio-Bluetooth-Digimodes/assets/26884406/335f82e7-917e-4625-b5c1-94f261b38d47)